|The University of Adelaide||Home | Faculties & Divisions | Search|

 Adjunct Assocate Professor Southern Cross University, Qld, Australia

 Adjunct Associate Professor The University of Sunshine Coast, Qld, Australia

 Vice-Chancellors Medal for Outstanding Researcher, The University of the Sunshine Coast, Qld, Australia

 Postdoctoral Research Fellowship, The School of Education, The University of Queensland, Qld, Australia

-I am interested in projects and supervisions relating to secondary school teacher education and professional development, curriculum and policy develoment, and higher education in the following areas;
+I am interested in topics adopting postcolonial theoretical approaches which investigate educational issues in relating to secondary schooling, higher education, teacher education, professional development, pedagogy, curriculum and policy development in the following areas;

 Australian Research Council, Discovery Grant, 2010–2013.
 Negotiating a Space in the Nation: the case of the Ngarrindjeri.
 Investigates governmentality in relation to caring for country, community leadership and governance, economic development, media representation and international coalition building.